 Forsake her not, and she shall preserve thee: love her, and she shall keep thee.

-There is a great woman who will keep you safe from pain and trouble.
+There is a great woman who will protect you from pain and trouble in life.
 Every man needs her, for his life depends on his relationship to her.
 She is perfect and beautiful, yet available to any man.
 He must not forsake her, and he must love her.
 If he meets these simple conditions, she will look out for him and cause him to prosper.
 She will keep and preserve him from failure.
 Who is this woman?
 She is the wonderful Lady Wisdom.

-We understand David's instruction to Solomon to begin at 4:4, but it is much harder to determine where its ends and Solomon's resumes.
+We understand David’s instruction to Solomon to begin at Proverbs 4:4, but it is harder to determine where its ends and Solomon’s resumes.
 Consider this wonderful endorsement of the book of Proverbs!
 The illustrious David contributed to its valuable content both directly by composing proverbs and indirectly by teaching Solomon.
-The man who neglects this book, who forsakes Lady Wisdom, is choosing to be a failure in life.
+The man who neglects such a book, who forsakes Lady Wisdom, is choosing to be a failure in life.

 Americans appreciate the idea of a great woman protecting them, for they have in New York Harbor the grand figure of Lady Liberty holding aloft her torch to light the way for the tired, poor, huddled, and homeless masses, yearning to breathe free.
 She has been a beacon of freedom to millions of immigrants and a sign of safety to returning soldiers.
-Her words are powerful; her image is powerful; and the combination is very powerful.
-A wise reader will consider David's words, visualize the image, and accept the lesson.
+Her words are encouraging; her image is impressive; and the combination is powerful.
+A wise reader will consider David’s words, visualize the metaphor, and accept the lesson.

 Your life depends on how you treat the wisdom you are offered.
 Your parents taught you wisdom first.
 After that, teachers and pastors attempted to teach you.
 But most of all, wisdom is found in the pages of the Bible, which is where the God of heaven has revealed the rules for you to have a successful and prosperous life and eternity (Deut 29:29; Ps 19:7-11; 119:98-100,104,130; Isaiah 8:20; I Tim 6:3-5; II Tim 3:16-17; 4:1-4).